rsdoiel/antenna/archives/2024/journalism_2024.42.md

 date: 2024-10-15, from: The Daily Bruin (UCLA Student Newspaper)

-Drake Chang, UCLA&#8217;s chief information security officer, sat down with Daily Bruin contributor Catherine Wang to discuss his team&#8217;s October campaign for Cybersecurity Awareness Month.
+<em>This post was updated Oct.
+16 at 12:17 a.m.</em>
-Chang began as a technology analyst for UCLA Humanities in 2011 and was appointed chief information security officer in January, witnessing many changes in the cybersecurity landscape at UCLA.
+Drake Chang, UCLA’s chief information security officer, sat down with Daily Bruin contributor Catherine Wang to discuss his team’s October campaign for Cybersecurity Awareness Month.

 <br>